nie-xin/BASM/README.md

 =====
 Launch it like a simple script.

-For simple use add it to your path, or better, add a alias (in .bash_aliases for example)
+For simple use add it to your path, or better, add a alias (in ~/.bash_aliases for example)

     alias sm="<path_to_your_project>/vendor/jmeyo/BASM/sco_manager.sh"

 Then use it like :

     sm -h // show help

     sm -ac // copy assets, and clear cache

 About configuration